javaad101/Austerlitz/README.md

 ## Step 3.
 Open Terminal.

 ## Step 4.
 Navigate to the project file in terminal.
-For example, if you have saved the project files to your desktop, navigate to the desktop by typing, without quotes, "cd Desktop".
+For example, if you have saved the project files to your desktop, navigate to the desktop by typing `cd Desktop`.

 ## Step 5.
-Install all necessary Python packages.
+Install the necessary Python packages.
-To do this, open terminal and type the following commands:
+To do this, type the following commands in terminal:

 > - `pip install pylatex`
+> - `pip install openpyxl`

+## Step 6.
+Run the script.
+In terminal, navigate to where you have saved the project files, per step 4 above.
+Then type:

+> - `python3.10 MDandAShellGenerator.py`